 On the other hand, impeller washer cleans your clothes with the high spin speed of impeller.
 But they haven’t the same fame in cleaning as an agitator washer.
 For high spin speed, there is a chance of tagging clothes.
 Good thing is that most of the impeller washers are HE washers.
 They save your water, detergent and energy bill.
 So, the running cost of impeller washer is comparatively low.

-If you live in your own house and don’t have a budget problem, agitator washer is better for you.
-On the other hand, if you have a limited budget or limited water supply, you should choose an impeller washer.
+If you live in your own house, you have enough space to store a commercial size washer and don’t have a budget problem, agitator washer will be better for you.
+On the other hand, if you have a limited budget, limited space or limited water supply, you should go for an impeller washer.

 In cleaning your baby clothes, jeans or bulky items both agitator and impeller washer can help you.
 They also have advantages and disadvantages.
 So, which one is right for your family?
 Your decision may vary on cleaning performance, energy efficiency and capacity.
 Finally, it’s your personal preference.
 That’s all.